 Considering the pros and cons of native development, the answer depends on your digital product needs.
 If high performance is a top priority and money isn’t an issue, it’s worth investing in a native app.
 All built-in apps that come with a smartphone are native.
 Also, some mobile games or applications like Steppie and Amino are built natively.
-These mobile apps can fluently connect with the whole ecosystem since they are suited to certain operating systems.
+These mobile apps can fluently connect with the whole ecosystem since they are suited to specific operating systems.

 When should you choose native app development?

-- Exclusive app for only one platform;
+- Exclusive app for only one platform (iOS or Android);

 - Custom software development that requires smooth integration;